rdmullins/hello-world/README.md

 # Continuing CSS
 Day 3 was pretty easy (three alternating buttons).
 Today's looks more difficult (formatted chart) but I haven't gotten to start it yet since we're camping.

+# Still Camping
+Day six doesn't look bad at all, just a bio page.
+Might work on it this evening back at the camper.